Overview

 Symptoms

 The symptoms of cannabis withdrawal can vary from person to person.
 They can range from mild to severe, depending on several factors, such as the duration and frequency of cannabis use, individual biology, and other contextual factors.
-Typically, symptoms begin within a week after cessation and may last up to a few weeks.
+Typically, symptoms of marijuana withdrawal begin within a week after cessation and may last up to a few weeks.
 Below are some of the common cannabis withdrawal symptoms:

 Physical symptoms: